derekp7/snebu/readme.md

 The Snebu backup system is composed of a backend process, `snebu`, and a front-end client called `snebu-client`.
 The client gathers a list of files to back up (using the `find` command), sends this list to the backend, and gets back a list of files that are needed to complete an incremental backup.
 These files are then sent to the backend using the Unix `tar` format.

 Backups are stored in backup sets.
 A backup set is uniquely identified by the backup name (typically the host name getting backed up), and a datestamp in the form of a Unix time_t value (essentially, a count of the number of seconds since Jan 1, 1970).
-This value functions as a serial number.
+This value functions as a serial number, and is used by the expiration process for purging old backups.

 Each backup set has a retention schedule attached to it, specified by the `-r` flag.
 The retention schedule is used by the expiration process to, for example, expire all daily backups older than 10 days, or all monthly backups older than 6 months.
 Anything can be used for for a schedule name, but typical values are `daily`, `weekly`, `monthly`, `yearly`, and `archive`.
 If not specified, then the `snebu-client` script will automatically pick a retention schedule based on the date (Sunday through Friday are daily, Saturday is weekly, and the 1st of the month is monthly).